Krussbon/GAPT_Library/README.md

 # 📋 How to Run the Project Locally

-clone the project to your local directory
+Step 1:Clone the project to your local directory

-in the cloned folder, run the file "backendlogic.py"

-it should give you two ip addresses in the terminal upon running
+Step 2: In the cloned folder, run the file "backendlogic.py", It should give you two ip addresses in the terminal upon running

-hit ctrl+left click on one of the ip addresses and add /index at the end, doing so will take you to the website
+Step 3: Hit ctrl+left click on one of the ip addresses and add /index at the end, doing so will take you to the website

 # 🎉 Thank you for checking out the Academic Repository Project!